ustun/reactjs-introduction/README.md

 In React, however, all the state changes are explicit.
-According to React, state changes form most of the difficulty in application development, hence every change has to be done through `setState'.
+According to React, state changes form most of the difficulty in application development, hence every change has to be done through `setState`.

 Now let's improve our counter example, for example, the counter should be counting down from 10 while counting up from 0 and the two numbers have to be